 (Eph.
 1:3,4; 2 Thess.
 2:13; Rom.
 5:21; Acts 13:8; Jer.
 31:33)

 From the Catechism, we see that the Covenant of Grace is the historical outworking of the Covenant of Redemption, wherein God chose people and gave them to Christ for salvation from every tribe, language, people, and nation.
 It seems also that both the Confession and the Catechism teach that it is with the elect alone that God enters into a covenant of grace.
 This is a very important distinction between the Baptists and their Paedobaptist (Presbyterian) brethren.
 According to Presbyterians, both believers and their natural offspring (children) are part of the Covenant of Grace (though in different senses, see below).
 In Reformed Baptist thought, the Covenant of Grace is made with the elect and elect believers alone.

-One difference that has been made clear to me between the Baptists and the Presbyterians in the 17th century is their idea or non-idea of the administration of the Covenant of Grace.
-What did they mean by "administration"?
+One difference that has been made clear to me between the Baptists and the Presbyterians in the 17th century is their idea or absence of the administration of the Covenant of Grace.
+What did they mean by “administration”?
 The Westminster Confession 7:5 lays it out:

 This covenant [the Covenant of Grace] was differently administered in the time of the law, and in the time of the gospel: under the law it was administered by promises, prophecies, sacrifices, circumcision, the paschal lamb, and other types and ordinances delivered to the people of the Jews, all fore-signifying Christ to come, which were for that time sufficient and efficacious, through the operation of the Spirit, to instruct and build up the elect in faith in the promised Messiah, by whom they had full remission of sins, and eternal salvation, and is called the Old Testament.